hashicorp-education/learn-vault-docker-lab/README.md

 - [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.5.6 darwin_arm64 on macOS version 13.5.1)

-- [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands.
+- [Vault CLI](https://developer.hashicorp.com/vault/install) binary installed in your system PATH if you want to use CLI commands

 > **NOTE:** Vault Docker Lab is known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors (last tested on macOS 13.6).